 Price Trends in Magnolia

 Magnolia boasts some of the most impressive views of downtown Seattle, as well as some of the most attractive homes.
-Based on the data we have, home values in the Magnolia area appear to have dipped a bit during this last year.
-According to Zillow, Magnolia home values have increased by 3.0% from last year.
+Based on the data we have, home values in the Magnolia area have increased during this last year.
+According to Zillow, Magnolia home values have increased by 10.4% from last year.

-At the moment, Magnolia seems to be a bit of a buyer’s market for those homes which are up for sale.
-The current median list price per square foot is $490, which is actually below the general Seattle average of $517.
+At the moment, Magnolia seems to be a seller’s market for those homes which are up for sale.
+The current median list price per square foot is $532, which is higher than the general Seattle average of $517.
 This, of course, reflects the quality of the real estate which is currently on the market, but it’s still valuable data considering all of the perks which the Magnolia area has to offer.

 Keep in mind that these are data on sales, and so they offer only limited insights on the Magnolia market as a whole.
 The market is limited to what is available.
 Also, these data don’t necessarily reveal anything about the real estate in Magnolia altogether, only the real estate which has recently been sold.